-Leader of the White-Collar Defense Practice Group, Chris Davis guides businesses and individuals through high-stakes investigations, criminal proceedings and civil enforcement actions brought by various federal and state agencies, including those involving allegations of securities fraud, insider trading, healthcare fraud, FCPA violations, False Claims Act violations and pay-to-play schemes.
+Chris Davis guides businesses and individuals through high-stakes investigations, criminal proceedings and civil enforcement actions brought by various federal and state agencies, including those involving allegations of securities fraud, insider trading, healthcare fraud, FCPA violations, False Claims Act violations and pay-to-play schemes.
 He also helps his clients resolve a variety of complex commercial disputes, both before and after litigation has been filed.
 Chris represents clients across the country and internationally spanning several industries, including healthcare, energy, financial services, fintech, real estate, technology and retail.

 As a former government trial lawyer, Chris brings unique experience and an insider perspective to the firm’s white-collar defense practice.
 He previously served as a Senior Trial Counsel in the SEC's Fort Worth Regional Office, which covers Texas, Oklahoma, Arkansas and Kansas.
 In that role, he was responsible for leading litigation efforts throughout the country against individuals and entities charged with violating the federal securities laws.
 Chris investigated and prosecuted many cases involving a variety of high-profile and first-impression matters, ranging from cryptocurrency-based securities and Ponzi schemes to accounting fraud and insider trading.